 A German study looked at the effects of interferons and Copaxone on pregnancy and relapse rate.
 While these data support previous findings that the interferons and Copaxone do not present a major risk for birth defects, anyone who is pregnant or plans on becoming pregnant should discuss the risks and the benefits with her doctor before starting or continuing any disease-modifying therapy.
-Interferons in particular have been associated with spontaneous abortion (miscarriage) in animal models, and are not recommended for women who are pregnant or attempting to conceive.
-Please note that this study also reconfirmed the reduced MS-relapse rate seen during pregnancy and the increased relapse rate particularly in the first three months after birth.
+This study also reconfirmed the reduced MS-relapse rate seen during pregnancy and the increased relapse rate particularly in the first three months after birth.
 Exclusive breastfeeding seemed to have beneficial effects on postpartum relapse-rate reduction.